ranjithprabhuk/CXA-Assignment/README.md

-# Item Selector
+# CXA - Case Assignment

-Simple item selector application
+Angular application with flicker image loader, Carousel and Auto Complete Inputs box.

 ## DEMO

-   You can see the application in the following url : [Item-Selector](https://ranjithprabhuk.github.io/Item-Selector/dist/)
+   You can see the application in the following url : [CXA-Case Assignment](https://ranjithprabhuk.github.io/CXA-Assignment/dist/)

 ## Installation

-1. A recommended way to install ***Item-Selector*** is through [npm](https://www.npmjs.com/) package manager using the following command:
+1. A recommended way to install the application is through [npm](https://www.npmjs.com/) package manager using the following command:

 	  ```
 	  npm install
 	  ```

   It will install all the packages from the npm repository.

 2. Use the following command to run the application

 	```